-Based on over 2000 survey results, here are what fellow campers consider essential camping gear - food, sleeping bag, tent, water, first aid kit, flashlight, knife, clothes, lantern, and stove.
-Duh.
-Do not go camping without these 10 things, or else you may never want to go camping again.
-Not likely, but just incase.
+Based on over 2000 survey results, here are what fellow campers consider essential camping gear: food, sleeping bag, tent, water, first aid kit, flashlight, knife, clothes, lantern, and stove.
+Do not go camping without these things, or else you may never want to go camping again.
+Not likely, but just in case.

 When you go camping the ever important camping tent is your shelter from the weather and the elements.
-Whether it is snowing, raining, sunny, windy, buggy, or perfect weather you will want a camping tent to sleep comfortably and sales at night.
-Tents come in many shapes, sizes, and styles, so be sure to shop around to find one that suits your needs.
+Whether it is snowing, raining, sunny, windy, buggy, or perfect weather, you will want a camping tent to sleep comfortably and sales at night.
+Camping tents come in many shapes, sizes, and styles, so be sure to shop around to find one that suits your needs.

-you will sleep better outdoors if you have a warm and cozy sleeping bag, guaranteed.
+You will sleep better outdoors if you have a warm and cozy sleeping bag, guaranteed.
 To make a bed at the campground, you will need a sleeping bag.
 Sleeping bags come in various shapes and use different materials for insulation.
 The type of camping you do will determine what type sleeping bag you will need to buy.
-Do not be shy and get one for every weather and ever climate o you are always prepared and ready to go camping anywhere at anytime.
+Do not be shy and get one for every weather and every climate so you are always prepared and ready to go camping anywhere at anytime.

-Don't go camping without your first aide kit.
-It is easy to fall down and get a boo boo in the great outdoors.
-Here is a first aid checklist I put together to help prepare you for common campground mishaps.
+Don't go camping without your first aid kit.
+It is easy to fall down and get a boo-boo in the great outdoors.
+Here is a first aid checklist we put together to help prepare you for common campground mishaps.

 The camp stove is an important item to take camping because it cooks hot food more efficiently than a campfire.
 This is another inexpensive item that uses the same fuels as lanterns.
 Unless you're adept at cooking over a wood fire, or you just like eating cold foods, you'll need a stove to cook.

 Unless you are going to a clothing optional campground, remember to bring along adequate clothing for any weather that you're likely to encounter.
 That means a complete change of clothes, should the ones you're wearing get wet.
-One item that always comes in handy is a rain jacket.
-Here's an article with my thoughts on rain gear.
-But hey, maybe clothing optional is a better choice than brining a change of clothes for adverse weather.
+One item that always comes in handy is a rain jacket or if necessary, a rain suit.
+But hey, maybe clothing optional is a better choice than bringing a change of clothes for adverse weather.
 We won't judge.